tymyrddin/purple/source/docs/foundations/system-effectiveness/index.rst

 controls that passed audit are quietly bypassed in practice, these are not signs of carelessness.
 They are the system demonstrating that the model used to design the programme does not match how work actually happens.

-In security this matters because every tool, every control, and every policy encodes a set of assumptions.
+This holds in security, because every tool, every control, and every policy encodes a set of assumptions.
 Those assumptions are a model.
 When they are wrong the tool produces false confidence, the control produces workarounds, and the policy produces compliance theatre.
-Fixing the symptom without questioning the model means the same class of failure will return in a slightly different form.
+Fixing the symptom without questioning the model means the same class of failure returns in a slightly different form.

 .. toctree::
    :glob:
    :maxdepth: 1
    :includehidden:
-   :caption: Understanding your security system well enough to improve it:
+   :caption: Understanding a security system well enough to improve it:

    core-triad.md
    applying-sem.md